-6.2.387 All the qualifying Annex II species features and ornithological features of the Broadland Ramsar Site are also qualifying features in The Broads SAC (in the case of Annex II species) and in the Broadland SPA (in the case of ornithological features).
-As such, the conclusions of the assessment carried out for The Broads SAC and Broadland SPA for relevant features (see Table 6.34 and Table 6.36) are also applicable to the Broadland Ramsar Site.
+6.2.387 All the qualifying Annex II species features and ornithological features of the Broadland Table 6.34 and Table 6.36) are also applicable to the Broadland Ramsar Site.

-6.2.388 A summary of the LSEs arising from Hornsea Three on the Broadland Ramsar Site is presented in Table 6.36.
-This is based on the assessments carried out for The Broads SAC (in respect of Annex II species) and the Broadland SPA (in respect of ornithological features).
+6.2.388 A summary of the LSEs arising from Hornsea Three on the Broadland Ramsar Site is respect of Annex II species) and the Broadland SPA (in respect of ornithological features).